• Skip to primary navigation

 Instructions

-• Cream the butter and sugar for 20 seconds on Speed 4.
+• Cream the softened butter and sugar for 20 seconds, Speed 4.

-• Scrape down the sides of the bowl and repeat for a further 20 seconds on Speed 4.
+• Scrape down the sides of the bowl and repeat for a further 20 seconds, Speed 4.

-• Add egg and mix for 10 seconds on Speed 4.
+• Add the egg and mix for 10 seconds, Speed 4.

-• Add flour and baking powder and mix for 20 seconds on Speed 5.
+• Add flour and baking powder and mix for 10 seconds, Speed 5.
+Scrape the sides of the bowl and repeat for a further 10 seconds.

 • Roll the mixture into small balls (about 2 teaspoons of mixture).